tamius-han/ultrawidify/README.md

 [v1.0-rc1 — Experimental version — download from here](http://tamius.net/ultrawidify) — If 30 minutes old is stable enough for you, this is it.
 This version is pretty much code from this repo.
 It's also unlisted so I don't have to go through AMO for every minor change.
 It hasn't been tested whether autoupdating works, and it probably doesn't.

-[v0.9.9 — Regular version — download from AMO](https://addons.mozilla.org/en/firefox/addon/ultrawidify/) — more stable and with AMO's approval.
+[v1.0.0 — Regular version — download from AMO](https://addons.mozilla.org/en/firefox/addon/ultrawidify/) — more stable and with AMO's approval.
 No experimental features either.
-(NOTE: there's a version number hiccup going on with AMO version.
-Stuff here on Github is the freshest, regardless of what manifest says)

 **NOTE:** Have only one version of the extension running at a time.
 Don't run both at the same time.